hanzi/telnetris/README.md

 =========

 This is a small Telnet server that offers a game of Tetris to its clients.
-It is written in JavaScriptand requires [Node.js](https://nodejs.org/) to run.
+It is written in JavaScript and requires [Node.js](https://nodejs.org/) to run.

 Usage